psavine42/pytorchart/README.md

 See examples file for mnist example, and the unittests for options on plot inits.
 Really I think my goal is to have these config files for common tasks that work across all my models (like tensorboard, but with control over enviornments and customization )

+### Considerations

+If you are not a fan of dictionaries for your data during expirements, this may not be for you.
+I tend to like not redoing my logging creation functions for every expriment, so I decided to consolidate these.
+If you like tnt's MeterLogger, but also like logging random things like histograms of your weights, this may be for you.

 ### Misc Notes
 There are also some utilities that I wrote down one time to remind myself what the plot and meter types are and the shapes of the inputs they take.